Visiting Iceland in February | The Ultimate Guide

 Snaefellsnes in Iceland in February

 The Snaefellsnes Peninsula is a 56-mile (90-kilometer) stretch, often called "Iceland in Miniature."
-Travelers here, no matter the time of year, can expect volcanoes, mountains, lava fields, stunning beaches, geological formations, fields, and historic villages.
+Travelers can expect volcanoes, mountains, lava fields, stunning beaches, geological formations, fields, and historic villages in February and throughout the year.

 In February, the snow will cover the peninsula mountains, the rivers and waterfalls will be partially frozen, and the craggy coasts will captivate.
 At this time of year, it's also not uncommon to spot orcas from the shore.
 Snaefellsnes, in particular, is the best spot to view orcas in February.

-You can visit with Snaefellsnes tours though we recommend spending at least two days exploring the region.
-There's so much to see and plenty of comfortable Snaefellsnes accommodations to choose from.
+While you can visit with Snaefellsnes tours, we recommend spending at least two days exploring the region.
+There's so much to see and plenty of comfortable Snaefellsnes accommodations to choose from during your stay!

 Festivals and Festivities in Iceland